HTML Parser Threading

 ContinueAfterScripts() returns early. (

 nsHtml5TreeOpExecutor::RunFlushLoop is on the call stack already in this case and will loop around to start flushing the ops right away.)

 If there's only one speculation or the speculation failed, it's necessary to bother the parser thread.
 In that case, the main thread raises an interruption flag on the

 nsHtml5StreamParser object to make the parser thread release

 mTokenizerMutex earlier.
 The main thread then attempts to acquire

 If the single speculation is successful, the tree ops from the parser-thread tree builder are flushed straight to the tree op executor and the tree op stage is set as the tree op sink for the tree builder.
 The executor is told that it's reading from the stage again.

-If the speculation failed, the first buffer corresponding to the starting point of the speculation gets it start index restored to the index stored on the speculation object.
+If the speculation failed, the first buffer corresponding to the starting point of the speculation gets its start index restored to the index stored on the speculation object.
 Subsequent buffers get their start index reset back to zero.
 The tokenizer gets its line number restored from the speculation object.
-This equivalent to rewinding the input to where it was when speculation started.
+This is equivalent to rewinding the input to where it was when speculation started.

 All the speculations in the speculation queue are destroyed.
 Pending tree ops in the tree builder are cleared.